 I called back and was told by another person that these diapers were made with certified organic cotton.
 Again, they couldn’t tell me by who.
 I emailed the same question about the organic cotton, got a form email back saying Huggies would get back to me, but they never did.
 Overall, every attempt to ask questions about the organic cotton in these diapers failed.
 Total waste of my time.
-Oh, and since they’re not certified I’d question if there’s any sustainably managed organic cotton in these at all.
-Plus the cotton isn’t touching your baby’s skin anyhow; even if it is organic so what?
+Oh, and since they’re not certified organic I’d question if there’s any sustainably managed organic cotton in these at all.

 The Huggies campaign for this particular brand is marketing these diapers as earth-friendly– the packaging is green and natural looking, the wording is sketchy and many parents fall for it.
 This is what makes this product the perfect greenwashing product.
 For example if you look around the web, here’s what parents and sadly some blogger reviewers are saying about these diapers…

 - Huggies Pure and Natural Diapers are a great green diaper choice.

 - Fits and looks just like a non-eco conscious diaper.

 - These diapers are a good way to go green.

 - These are the best natural diaper available!